 - Disinfect the wounds

 Your veterinary can decide to start a corticoids treatment.
-Firstly a loading dose, and then a degressive dose.
-It will prevent the horse from scratching.
-However this treatment isn’t without risks: there are important side effects (e. g. immunosuppression or risks of laminitis).
+Firstly a starting dose and then a lower dose or higher depending how your horse reacts to the first treatment.
+This will prevent your horse from scratching, however, this treatment isn’t without risks: there are important side effects (e. g. immunosuppression or risks of laminitis).

 Desensitisation via increasing allergen doses injected regularly is difficult because this allergen is difficult to get.
 Also, clinical studies give mixed results as to the efficiency of this treatment .
 Maybe the scientific progress will one day allow us to get a more efficient treatment.